Articles for CIOInsight.com

 I am an award-winning science/technology journalist, editor, and author.
 I also have made two documentaries about the impact of technology on society for public television––one on women and computing, the other about elearning.
 I write for many kinds of readers: lay, professional, business, kids, and pretty much anyone interested in high-technology and science.
 I also have a very strong interest in science, technology, and culture.

 I began my career covering robotics and computer science and still report on both.
 What I love about these fields is that they are interdisciplinary.
-I now cover technology, innovation, and entrepreneurs.
-As a Bloomberg Businessweek (Businessweek.com) contributor, I report on new technologies for the Small Business and Innovators sections.
-Previously I profiled companies for Bloomberg.com's Entrepreneurs section (Bloomberg.com).
-I also cover technology and innovations for FastCompany.com.
+I contribute a weekly story on mobile devices and security for CIOInsight.com.
+Last November I wrote a story on black women in tech for Essence Magazine.
+I also report regularly on computer science for Communications of the ACM, the magazine of the Association for Computing Machinery.
+My stories on technology, innovation, and entrepreneurs have appeared in YoungEntrepreneur.com, Bloomberg Businessweek (Businessweek.com), Bloomberg.com, and FastCompany.com.
 Occasionally I write for Science Magazine, reporting for the News of the Week and News and Analysis sections, as well as for Science NOW.
-Stories also have recently appeared in U.S. News and World Report, Scientific American, and Communications of the ACM, the magazine of the Association for Computing Machinery.
+Stories also have recently appeared in U.S. News and World Report and Scientific American.

-Recently, I've expanded into neuroscience and am interested in the influences of research on the mind and brain on computer science and artificial intelligence, and vice versa.
+I've extended the science areas I cover into neuroscience and am interested in the influences of research on the mind and brain on computer science and artificial intelligence, and vice versa.
 My newest blog is for The Foundation for Psychocultural Research, whose mission is to advance and support interdisciplinary research and training in neuroscience, psychiatry, and anthropology.

 I also blogged and about science, technology and the arts for ScienceFriday.com, the site for the NPR show.
 You can see my reviews of operas, films, plays, and art exhibits pertaining to science in the blogs section in the column to the right, a little further down.